 Birds you can see here include:

-Red-throated Diver, Black-throated Diver, Great Northern Diver, Little Grebe, Great Crested Grebe, Horned Grebe, Black-necked Grebe, Great Cormorant, Grey Heron, Mute Swan, Bewick's Swan, Greater White-fronted Goose, Canada Goose, Common Shelduck, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Red-crested Pochard, Common Pochard, Tufted Duck, Common Goldeneye, Smew, Common Merganser, Ruddy Duck, Western Marsh Harrier, Hen Harrier, Rough-legged Buzzard, Osprey, Merlin, Water Rail, Common Moorhen, Common Coot, Little Ringed Plover, Common Ringed Plover, Northern Lapwing, Eurasian Golden Plover, Little Stint, Temminck's Stint, Curlew Sandpiper, Dunlin, Ruff, Common Snipe, Black-tailed Godwit, Whimbrel, Eurasian Curlew, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Little Gull, Black-headed Gull, Common Gull, European Herring Gull, Lesser Black-backed Gull, Common Tern, Black Tern, White-winged Tern, European Turtle Dove, Great Spotted Woodpecker, Eurasian Skylark, Barn Swallow, Meadow Pipit, Yellow Wagtail, Common Nightingale, Sedge Warbler, Eurasian Reed Warbler, Lesser Whitethroat, Common Whitethroat, Willow Warbler, Eurasian Magpie, Carrion Crow, Eurasian Linnet, Yellowhammer, Reed Bunting, Corn Bunting
+Red-throated Diver, Black-throated Diver, Great Northern Diver, Little Grebe, Great Crested Grebe, Horned Grebe, Black-necked Grebe, Great Cormorant, Grey Heron, Mute Swan, Bewick's Swan, Greater White-fronted Goose, Canada Goose, Common Shelduck, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Red-crested Pochard, Common Pochard, Tufted Duck, Common Goldeneye, Smew, Common Merganser, Ruddy Duck, Western Marsh Harrier, Hen Harrier, Rough-legged Buzzard, Osprey, Merlin, Water Rail, Common Moorhen, Common Coot, Little Ringed Plover, Common Ringed Plover, Northern Lapwing, Eurasian Golden Plover, Little Stint, Temminck's Stint, Curlew Sandpiper, Dunlin, Ruff, Common Snipe, Black-tailed Godwit, Whimbrel, Eurasian Curlew, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Ruddy Turnstone, Little Gull, Black-headed Gull, Common Gull, European Herring Gull, Lesser Black-backed Gull, Common Tern, Black Tern, White-winged Tern, European Turtle Dove, Great Spotted Woodpecker, Eurasian Skylark, Barn Swallow, Meadow Pipit, Yellow Wagtail, Common Nightingale, Sedge Warbler, Common Reed Warbler, Lesser Whitethroat, Common Whitethroat, Willow Warbler, Eurasian Magpie, Carrion Crow, Eurasian Linnet, Yellowhammer, Reed Bunting, Corn Bunting